- April 23, 1961

 - Not Active

-Pierluigi Martini is a former racing driver from Italy who competed in the Formula 1 but his biggest success was a victory at 1999 Le Mans 24h.
+Pierluigi Martini, nicknamed the Pocket Rocket, is a former racing driver from Italy who competed for more than ten years in the Formula 1 but his biggest success was a victory at 1999 Le Mans 24 Hours.

 Martini was Formula 3 champion and had inglorious F1 debut

-Pierluigi, also known as ’Pocket Rocket’, was born on 23rd of April 1961 in the town of Lugo, in Emilia-Romagna region.
+Pierluigi Martini was born in April 1961 in the town of Lugo, in Emilia-Romagna region.
 As a boy, he was influenced by his uncle who raced in Formula 1 non-championship races with Ferrari 312T owned by Giancarlo Minardi’s team Scuderia Everest.
 Later in his career he will become not only a driver of Minardi F1 Team but kind of legend of the small Italian team.

 However, he had to pass a long way before becoming a regular in the most prominent championship.
 In 1983 the Lugo-born debuted in the Formula 2 with Minardi, making a one-off appearance in the round at Misano circuit.
 He impressed after finishing 2nd in the race, losing to Jonathan Palmer.
 The same year he won European Formula 3 title and also debuted in Le Mans 24h driving a Lancia LC2 but retired on lap 117.